survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 # Minifying the Build

-So far we haven't given thought to our build output and no doubt it's going to be a little chunky, especially as we include React in it.
-We can apply a variety of techniques to bring down the size of it.
-We can also leverage client level caching and load certain assets lazily.
-I'll discuss the latter topic in the *Understanding Chunks* chapter later on.
+So far, we haven't given thought to our build output and no doubt it's going to be a little chunky, especially as we included React in it.
+We can apply a variety of techniques to bring down the size of the vendor bundle.
+We can also leverage client level caching and load certain assets lazily as we saw earlier.

-The first of these techniques is known as minification.
-It is a process where code is simplified without losing any meaning that matters to the interpreter.
-As a result your code will most likely look quite jumbled and it will be hard to read.
+**Minification** is a process where code is simplified without losing any meaning that matters to the interpreter.
+As a result, your code will most likely look quite jumbled and it will be hard to read.
 But that's the point.

 T> Even if we minify our build, we can still generate sourcemaps through the `devtool` option we discussed earlier.
 This will give us better means to debug even production code if we want.